 Can I Stop Blood Pressure Medication If My Reading Is Normal?

-- ✓"Normal readings on medication usually mean the medication is controlling your blood pressure."
+- ✓Normal readings on medication usually mean the medication is controlling your blood pressure.

-- ✓"Stopping suddenly can cause rebound hypertension, especially with some drug classes."
+- ✓Stopping suddenly can cause rebound hypertension, especially with some drug classes.

-- ✓"A supervised reduction is only considered in selected cases with close monitoring."
+- ✓A supervised reduction is only considered in selected cases with close monitoring.

-- ✓"Bring a blood pressure log and medication list before discussing changes with your doctor."
+- ✓Bring a blood pressure log and medication list before discussing changes with your doctor.

-A normal blood pressure reading while you are taking medication means the treatment is working.
-It does not mean your blood pressure would stay normal without the medication.
-Most forms of hypertension have no single cure.
-The medication is controlling your blood pressure.
-If you stop, the underlying condition is still there, and your readings will almost certainly rise again.
+A normal blood pressure reading while you're taking medication usually means the treatment is working, but it doesn't prove your blood pressure would stay normal without the medication.
+Most forms of hypertension don't have a simple one-time cure, so the medication is often what keeps the numbers controlled.
+If you stop, the underlying condition may still be there, and your readings can rise again.

-What happens if you stop suddenly
+What can happen if you stop blood pressure medication suddenly

 Clonidine and other central alpha-agonists can cause severe rebound hypertension if stopped suddenly.
 Blood pressure can rise to dangerous levels within hours.